-Here in this post we will discuss about underlying principles of the Magma architecture, Magma components.Magma differs from traditional implementations of 3GPP in a few important respects, particularly in the way it achieves independence of the radio access technology for most of the system.Here in this post we will discuss the main building blocks of Magma , key design principles of Magma and main benefits of the Magma architecture for better reliability, scale, operations and heterogeneity.
+Here in this post we will discuss about underlying principles of the Magma Access gateway, Magma components.Magma differs from traditional implementations of 3GPP in a few important respects, particularly in the way it achieves independence of the radio access technology for most of the system.Here in this post we will discuss the main building blocks of Magma , key design principles of Magma and main benefits of the Magma architecture for better reliability, scale, operations and heterogeneity.

 So first before we discuss each and every component of Magma we list below the four components of magma: